21 Best Places to Visit in Canada in Winter

 Ottawa is Canada’s capital city, and it is one of the must visit places in the winter.
-Do visit the Parliament building and admire all the festive lights lit for Christmas and the New Years.
+Do visit the Parliament building and admire all the festive lights lit for Christmas and New Year.

-Ottawa is home to the world’s longest natural ice rink aka the Rideau Canal.
+Ottawa is home to the world’s longest natural ice rink aka the Rideau Canal – UNESCO World Heritage Site.
 The frozen Rideau Canal Skateway awaits you, so get ready to enjoy a fun filled day with friends and family.
 This is one of the most popular attractions in the winter in Ottawa.

 As with most Canadian cities, festive lights are common and Ottawa is no different.
 All of Ottawa is decorated with thousands of lights.